hgabor47/vrpd_windows/readme.md

-*Please consider to diretory hierarchy (seen later) and this list will be working!
+*Please consider to diretory hierarchy (seen below) and this list will be working!

 0. You need get a BABYLONMS Core for c# from here: https://gitlab.com/babylonms/babylonms.git